tkuriyama/spacemonkey/client/README.md

 `HelloServer` is Spacemonkey's Hello World.
 To get it to work with `localhost`, you willl ikely need some method of dealing with CORS issues (e.g. [this post](https://alfilatov.com/posts/run-chrome-without-cors/)).

+## HelloServerAcid

+An iteration of `HelloServer` that is materially the same from the client's perspective (on the server side, the state is persistent to disk rather than just in memory).